African trypanosomiasis: Research

 The genome of the parasite has been sequenced and several proteins have been identified as potential targets for drug treatment.
 Analysis of the genome also revealed the reason why generating a vaccine for this disease has been so difficult.
-T. brucei has over 800 genes that make proteins the parasite "mixes and matches" to evade immune system detection.
+T. brucei has over 800 genes and employs a mechanism of genetic variation, frequently changing its surface proteins to evade detection by the host's immune system.

 Using a genetically modified form of a bacterium that occurs naturally in the gut of the vectors is being studied as a method of controlling the disease.

-Recent findings indicate that the parasite is unable to survive in the bloodstream without its flagellum.
+Recent findings indicate that the parasite cannot survive in the bloodstream without its flagellum, a crucial appendage for movement and survival.
 This insight gives researchers a new angle with which to attack the parasite.